 Pre-built binary artifacts are provided (see below), but you can also build your own by following instructions provided upon running ant in the repository root directory.

-The most recent versions of JSR166 classes, currently targeting JDK9:
+The most recent versions of JSR166 classes, targeting current or soon-upcoming openjdk releases:

 Updated versions of classes originally incorporated in JDK8.
 These may include updated algorithms within existing classes, as well as minor extensions that ultimately ended up in JDK9 versions, but do not rely on any other JDK9 features.